-Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Association for the annual reporting year ended 30 June 2021.
-The committees have not early adopted any of these new amended standards and interpretations.
-The committees are in the process of assessing the impact of the applications of the standard and its amendment to the extent relevant to the financial statement of the Association.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Association for the annual reporting period ended 30 June 2022.
+The Association has not yet assessed the impact of these new or amended Accounting Standards and interpretations.